andytruong/at_slider/README.md

 - Features — Used for preconfig things.
 - jQuery Cycle 2

+### Install

+This is just a simple module, we can install it as same as other modules.

+After install we need download jquery cycle library too.
+This can be simply done with Drush — run `drush atr` after enabled this module.
+If we do not have Drush available, we can download http://malsup.github.io/min/jquery.cycle.all.min.js to ./sites/all/libraries/jquery.cycle/jquery.cycle.all.min.js

 ### Place the slider

 A slider is a block, we can use block management UI to place the slider to place